-The employment agreement provides that Mr. Baum will serve as the Chairman of the Board, President, and Chief Executive Officer of Sempra Energy at an annual base salary of not less than \$975,000.
-It also provides that he is entitled to participate in (i) annual incentive compensation plans and long term compensation plans and awards providing him with the opportunity to earn on a year-by-year basis, short term and long term compensation at least equal (in terms of target, maximum and minimum awards, expressed as a percentage of annual base salary) to the greater of his opportunities in effect at Enova Corporation prior to the completion of the business combination and the awards granted to his predecessor as Chief Executive Officer and (ii) all retirement and welfare benefit plans applicable to employees or senior executives of Sempra Energy.
+Sempra Energy has an employment agreement with Stephen L. Baum providing that he will serve as the Chairman of the Board, President and Chief Executive Officer of Sempra Energy until January 31, 2006 at an annual base salary of not less than \$1,019,000.
+It also provides that he is entitled to participate in annual and long term incentive compensation plans with awards providing him with the opportunity to earn on a year-by-year basis, annual and long term compensation (in terms of target, maximum and minimum awards, expressed as a percentage of annual base salary) at least equal to his opportunities immediately prior to the effective date of the agreement.
+Mr. Baum's target annual and long term award opportunities (as a percentage of base salary) in effect prior to the agreement were 100% and 340%, respectively.
+The agreement also provides that Mr. Baum will participate in all retirement and welfare benefit plans applicable generally to employees or senior executives of Sempra Energy at levels and on terms no less favorable to him than those in effect prior to the effective date of the agreement.

-The employment agreement also provides that if Sempra Energy or its subsidiaries terminates Mr. Baum's employment (other than for cause, death or disability) or he terminates his employment for good reason, he will be entitled to receive an amount equal to (i) the sum of his annual base salary and annual incentive compensation (equal to the greater of his target bonus for the year of termination or the average of the three years' highest gross bonus awards in the five years preceding termination) multiplied by the number of years remaining in the term of his agreement but in no event less than two, provided that in the event of termination following a change in control the multiplier will be three; (ii) a pro rata portion of the target amount payable under any annual incentive compensation awards for the year or, if greater, the average of the three years' highest gross bonus awards paid to him in the five years preceding the year of termination; and (iii) an additional retirement benefit equal to the present value of the benefits attributable to additional years of age and service credit (but in no event less than two years) for purposes of the calculation of retirement benefits under the Enova Corporation Supplemental Executive Retirement Plan as if he had remained employed for the remainder of the term of his agreement.
-The agreement also provides for immediate vesting and exercisability of all equity-based long term incentive compensation awards; pro rata payment of cash-based long term incentive awards at target performance; continued participation in welfare benefit plans for three years; payment of compensation previously deferred; and financial planning and outplacement services.
-The agreement also provides for a gross-up payment to offset the effects of any excise taxes imposed on him under Section 4999 of the Internal Revenue Code.
+The employment agreement also provides that if Sempra Energy terminates Mr. Baum's employment (other than for cause, death or disability) or he terminates his employment for good reason, he will be entitled to receive an amount equal to (i) the sum of his annual base salary and annual incentive compensation (equal to the greater of his target bonus for the year of termination or the average of the three years' highest gross bonus awards in the five years preceding termination) multiplied by the number of years remaining in the term of his agreement minus one but in no event may the multiplier less than one and in the event of termination within two years following a change in control the multiplier may not be less than two and; (ii) a pro rata portion for the year of termination of the target amount payable under any annual incentive compensation awards for that year or, if greater, the average of the three years' highest gross bonus awards paid to him in the five years preceding the year of termination.
+The agreement also provides, in these circumstances, for immediate vesting and exercisability of all equity-based long term incentive compensation awards; pro rata payment of cash-based long term incentive awards at target performance; continued participation in welfare benefit plans for three years; payment of life insurance premiums and financial planning and outplacement services.